by Amy Scholten, MPH

 Symptoms usually start quickly.
 They may be:

-The doctor will ask about your symptoms and health history.
+The doctor will ask about your symptoms and past health.
 A physical exam may be done.
 Diagnosis is usually based on symptoms.

-The doctor may take samples from the nose or throat for testing.
-This can confirm the diagnosis.
+The doctor may take samples from the nose or throat for testing but it is rare.

 Treatment options are: